Old News

 21 November 2012

-Lessons in Linux
+LFS and Backup for Linux - Lessons in Linux

 The Linux system follows an organized structure known as Linux File System (LFS) which defines where programs, libraries, and configuration files live.
 We will explore this structure and discuss how to optimize the layout for your next installation, as well as where to find programs.
 The LFS will naturally lead to a discussion of how to backup your Linux system for recovery.
 We will discuss what to back up and what to not backup.
 Finally we will look at backup tools and how to make your own.